 About Mathematics is a series of articles describing the ‘big picture’ of mathematics, something one might wish to know before commencing formal coursework in mathematics.

 Fearless Symmetry dives deeper into Algebraic Number Theory, son Barry’s research field, following, in chapters, the exposition of the book by the same name.
-It is essentially a long book report.
+It is essentially a long, technical book report.

 Explorations demonstrates development of an occasional mathematical train of thought, or some specific problem of interest, motivated by cognizance that mathematics can’t be experienced without getting one’s hands dirty.